2024 Game Recaps

 - Williams’ defense held Hamilton to just over 200 yds, only 103 yds passing and had 9 TFLs

-- Freshman LB Luke Magnini had 8 tackles and 2 TFL
+- Freshman LB Luke Magnini had 8 tackles and 2 TFLs

 What we learned – Hamilton